yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 The conventional method to learning Haskell is to read two books.
 First ["Learn You a Haskell"](http://learnyouahaskell.com) and just after ["Real World Haskell"](http://www.realworldhaskell.org).
 I also believe this is the right way to go.
-But, to learn what Haskell is all about, you'll have to read them in detail.
+But to learn what Haskell is all about, you'll have to read them in detail.

-On the other hand, this article is a very brief and dense overview of all major aspects of Haskell.
+In contrast, this article is a very brief and dense overview of all major aspects of Haskell.
-I also added some informations I lacked while I learned Haskell.
+I also added some information I lacked while I learned Haskell.

 The article contains five parts: